 What makes one person like another?
 According to the science of persuasion, there are three key variables.
-We prefer people who are similar to us, who appreciate us, and who work with us to achieve common goals.
+First, we prefer people who are similar to us, appreciate us, and work with us to achieve common goals.

 In the realm of marketing and advertising, we see this approach applied frequently.
-Almost every advertising you encounter will show people who are meant to appeal to the target market for the product.
-The more a customer likes and associates with a person, the more likely they are to be affected by that person.
+For example, almost every advertising you encounter will show people who are meant to appeal to the target market for the product.
+The more a customer likes and associates with a person, the more likely they will be affected by that person.

 6. Consensus or Social Proof

 Consensus, or social proof, is the sixth of Cialdini’s six principles of persuasion.
 People are social beings that believe it is important to follow the rules of a social group.
-This means that while making decisions, we frequently look around to check what other people are doing before making our own.
+This means that we frequently look around to check what other people are doing before making our own while making decisions.

 You may have noticed that many hotels leave a tiny card in the bathroom to encourage visitors to reuse their towels and sheets.
 The majority of them do so by emphasizing the positive impact that reuse may have on environmental protection.
 This method turns out to be quite effective, resulting in roughly 35% compliance.
 Is there, however, a more effective method?